siberianfox/g2wiki/Digital-IO-(GPIO).md

 Any function value can also be included in a status report.
 We highly recommend using filtered status reports if this is the case.
 Any time the value changes it will be reported in the status report.

 ### Accessing Functions via Gode
+Some IO commands and functions make sense to operate from within Gcode and thus be part of the job and synchronized with motion.
+We use JSON active comments, which is a Gcode comment that gets executed.
+In standard Gcode the string "MSG" occurring right after the open paren is an active comment that sends the comment to the console, e.g. `G0 X100 (MSG Hello World).
+JSON active comments rely on an open curly immediately after the open paren.

+- M100 ({...}) - JSON command synchronized with motion.
+The JSON command, presumably an output, will be executed when the planner gets to it.
+- M101 ({...}) - Wait on event.
+The planner will hold until the JSON command, presumably an input, returns `true`.

 ### Function Cheat Sheet
 For now we need a way to collect all the functions we want to bind to the IO.
 As this page evolves the major sub-systems will be broken out into their own pages describing their functions.